dantonnoriega/PubPol590-Sp15/04_merging_datasets/04_CER_cleaning_group_task.md

 ### DUE DATE is **Wednesday 2/11 at 3 pm**
 This is assignment is due before class next week -- **Wednesday 2/11 at 3 pm**.

+*EXTRA CREDIT* is available for teams who put in extra effort and time to load, clean, and explore the full data set -- not just the subset.

 ## Set-Up

 Each group should have set up a team repository.